Nintendo 64 Architecture

 Memory management

-At first, this may seem redundant, but each mirror (called ‘segment’) is connected to different circuitry (i.e. L1 cache, uncached, TLB address) so developers can optimise usage by selecting the most appropriate segment depending on the needs.
+At first glance, all of this may seem redundant.
+However, each mirror (called segment) is connected to distinct circuitry (e.g. L1 cache, physical RAM, or TLB-mapped regions), allowing developers to optimise usage by selecting the most appropriate segment depending on the needs [16].

-Some segments are meant to discriminate ‘kernel’ locations from ‘user’ ones for security purposes.
-The N64 always operates in ‘kernel’ mode, thus, the ‘non-TLB kernel cached’ segment (called ‘KSEG0’) is the most common one for games.
+Some segments were designed to distinguish between ‘kernel’ and ‘user’ locations for security purposes.
+Nevertheless, the N64 always operates in ‘kernel’ mode, making the ‘non-TLB kernel cached’ segment (called ‘KSEG0’) the most commonly used for games.

-The MMU can also work in 64-bit mode, where memory addresses are 40-bit long.
-This means virtual address space covers 1 TB worth of addresses… but I don’t think the Nintendo 64 will take advantage of this!
+Finally, the MMU can also work in 64-bit mode, where memory addresses are 40 bits long.
+This extends the virtual address space to approximately 1 TB worth of addresses… but I don’t think the Nintendo 64 will ever take advantage of this!

 Graphics

-What you see on the screen is produced by a huge chip designed by Silicon Graphics called Reality Co-Processor and running at 62.5 MHz.
-This package contains a lot of circuitry so don’t worry if you find it difficult to follow, the graphics sub-system has a very complex architecture!
+What you see on screen is produced by a large chip designed by Silicon Graphics called Reality Co-Processor (RCP), which runs at 62.5 MHz [17].
+This package contains a lot of circuitry, so don’t worry if you find it difficult to follow - the graphics subsystem has a very complex architecture!

-This design is based on the philosophy that the GPU is not meant to be a ‘simple’ rasteriser like the competitor’s.
-Instead, it should also be capable of accelerating geometry calculations (offloading the CPU), and for that, more circuitry will be needed.
+This design is based on the philosophy that the GPU should not be a ‘mere’ rasteriser like the competition.
+Instead, it should also be capable of accelerating geometry calculations (offloading work from the CPU), and for that, more circuitry is needed.

 Architecture

-This chip is divided into three main modules, two of which are used for graphics processing:
+The Reality Co-Processor is divided into three main modules, two of which are dedicated to graphics processing:

 Reality Signal Processor